obliviousinc/obliviousinc.github.io/_posts/2017-11-12-oblivious-inc.md

 ## Session Summary

 This "club" consists of mystery addicts and treasure hunters.
-They spend an inordinate amount of time looking for ghosts and researching the occult.
+They spend a frankly embarrassing amount of time looking for ghosts and speculating about werewolves.
 Allison tends to be the dynamo at the group's center when it comes to picking out places to visit, organizing trips, etc.  It's the one "Den Mother" activity she actually nails pretty well.

 In the past year, Oblivious Inc. has been all around the Midwest: